November 8, 2015

-We consider that part of our mission at HIPS is to provide you with the most accurate identification of the iris cultivars presented in our gallery.
-Because the historic irises we love are 30+ years old, and many much older, that task becomes more difficult with the passing of time.
+Part of our mission at HIPS is to provide you with the most accurate identification of the iris cultivars presented in our gallery.
+Because historic irises are 30+ years old, and many much older, that task becomes more difficult with the passing of time.
 Those who hybridized the earlier iris are in many cases long gone, and along with the descriptions, an occasional faded photos or artist’s depiction, we only have provenance to guide us.

-So that we do not provide inaccurate information, we are particularly careful with the vetting of of any iris photo that gets placed in our gallery.
-In some cases identification is virtually impossible based upon the scant traces from the past that we have at our disposal.
+So that we do not provide inaccurate information, we are particularly critical of any iris photo that gets placed in our gallery.
+In some cases identification is virtually impossible based upon available information.
+Use this key to understand the vetting symbols:

 V* Vetted prior to 2012 by IRIS ID chairperson Phil Edinger – all older photos will be vetted in this manner.

-V Vetted – this photo has been reviewed by the HIPS photo ID chair and international ID committee and determined to be correct with an accuracy of greater than 90%.
+V Vetted – this photo has been reviewed by the HIPS ID committee and thought to be correct with an accuracy of greater than 90%.

 A Archive photo – This photo is a picture of a HIPS archived slide, when the iris appears to be extinct (or not growing in any known garden setting with a name), and evidence is lacking, but the iris does match the AIS descriptions.